hypenotic/magnetics/custom/plugins/gravity-forms-data-persistence-add-on-reloaded/readme.txt

 = New Features =
 1. Data can be saved automatically every 10 seconds via AJAXs.
 2. Disable persistence on a per field bases.
 Good for sensitive information you don't want saved.
+3. Can now persist data for guest users based on a cookie ID.

+= KNOWN ISSUES =
+1. Only 1 persistent form can be on a page.

 == Installation ==